The Importance of Gradeability in Fundus Photography

 Fundus Photography for Diabetic Retinopathy

-Since its inception, IRIS has helped save the sight of over 110,000 individuals.
-Leveraging IRIS’s digital retinal imaging software solution for annual diabetic retinal exams is one of the most impactful things physicians can do to actually prevent blindness caused by diabetic retinopathy.
+Since its inception, IRIS has helped save the sight of over 150,000 individuals.
+Leveraging IRIS’s digital retinal imaging software solution for diabetic retinal exams is one of the most impactful things physicians can do to prevent blindness caused by diabetic retinopathy.

-IRIS’s solution helps providers and payors close care gaps seen frequently in diabetic patient populations by allowing in-home health organizations and Medicare Advantage Plans to perform fundus photography in a patient’s home.
+IRIS’s solution helps providers and payers close care gaps that impact diabetic patient populations.
+Teleretinal screenings allow in-home health organizations and Medicare Advantage Plans to perform fundus photography in a patient’s home.
 This can boost compliance rates with the number of routine diabetic retinopathy screenings.

 Fundus Photography with Interpretation

 IRIS isn’t just a software solution.
-The IRIS Reading Center (IRC) is a group of over 120 board-certified eye care providers who remotely diagnose pathology using the uploaded fundus images.
-This widespread network of IRC providers dramatically increases accessibility to retinal image interpretation so that exams can be performed in all 50 states.
+The IRIS Reading Center (IRC) is a group of over 120 board-certified licensed eye care providers who remotely diagnose pathology using the uploaded fundus images.
+This widespread network of IRC providers dramatically increases access to retinal image interpretation, creating access to exams in all 50 states.

-Adopting the IRIS solution means that any healthcare organization, such as healthcare systems, in-home health providers, and Medicare Advantage Plans, has the ability to take fundus images quickly, safely, and with high gradeability ratings, allowing for more accurate interpretations.
+Adopting the IRIS solution means that any healthcare organization, such as healthcare systems, in-home health providers, and Medicare Advantage Plans, can capture fundus images quickly, safely, and with high gradability ratings, allowing for more accurate interpretations.
 The end result is that more patients can receive preventative retinal exams, which will hopefully lead to fewer cases of late-stage diabetic retinopathy.

 Are you ready to see how IRIS can transform your practice and allow you to give better care to your patients?
 Connect with us to learn more today.